ZipJob will draft or revise a resume but doesn’t always hit the mark with the highest quality final draft.

 Our resume writer used Calibri Light at 10.5pt font, which was too small and a bit difficult to read.
 A more suitable size would have been 12pt.
 The headers were written with Calibri bold 12pt, which clearly differentiated the text from the headers.
 To mix things up, our writer used dark blue font for our candidate’s name, headers, and company names.
 This was a nice touch.

 It was obvious that our writer was determined to create a one-page resume.
-Not only did they use small fonts, they also used .5-inch margins all around.
+Not only did they use small fonts, but they also used .5-inch margins all around.
 (If our resume writer used the suggested 12pt font size and one-inch margins, our resume would have been a page and a half.)
 Also, our writer should have used more spacing, such as 3pt, between the bulleted statements to make them easier to capture.

-Note: A candidate with 15-years of experience warrants a two-page resume, particularly with outstanding responsibilities and quantified accomplishments, which are the writer’s responsibility to draw out.
+A candidate with 15-years of experience warrants a two-page resume, particularly with outstanding responsibilities and quantified accomplishments, which are the writer’s responsibility to draw out.

 When reviewing resumes, we were looking for Summaries to be brief—three to four lines—yet still demonstrate the concrete value our candidate would deliver to employers.
 The Summary our resume writer wrote accomplished very little of what we hoped for.
 It was six lines long with the small font size and narrow margins as explained above.
-What stood out in the Summary were the multiple clichés, including “motivated,” “detail-oriented,” “hardworking," “dynamic,” etc. The Summary is a place where strong, industry-related keywords should be used, such as: “vendor,” “purchasing,” “order fulfillment,” “lean,” “contract management,” “negotiations,” “supply chain,” etc. However, our resume included only a few of these keywords.
+What stood out in the Summary were the multiple clichés, including “motivated,” “detail-oriented,” “hardworking," “dynamic,” etc. A Summary is a place where strong, industry-related keywords should be used, such as: “vendor,” “purchasing,” “order fulfillment,” “lean,” “contract management,” “negotiations,” “supply chain,” etc. However, our resume included only a few of these keywords.

 In addition to providing very little value to the Summary, our writer inserted an Objective statement in the Summary.
 Objective statements are frowned upon by employers unless a job candidate is entering the job market for the first time.